-The Dean of Students or designee will make decisions on interim measures after appropriate review.
+Director of Student Conduct & CARE or designee will make decisions on interim measures after appropriate review.
 The Director of Student Housing or designee may initiate a residential move or removal in cases concerning immediate safety.
 They may also issue temporary no contact order under the same circumstances.
 All interim measures described above will be documented in writing.

 Interim Measures cannot be appealed.